You bought a bunch or two of radishes, and you’re not sure what to do with them or how long they are good for. How long do radishes last?

 Here’s how radishes with greens attached look after 5 days in the fridge in a ventilated bag:

-As you can tell, the green are pretty much useless at this point.
+As you can tell, the greens are pretty much useless at this point.
 The bulbs definitely started to go soft, but are still good enough to eat quality-wise.

 Should you use moist paper towels to keep the radishes plump and crunchy?